-The Property is sold free of all Encumbrances other than the Title Encumbrances and Tenancies.
+The Property is sold free of all Encumbrances other than the Title Encumbrances, Tenancies, statutory easements implied by part 6A of the Land Title Act 1994 and interests registered on the common property for the Scheme.

 7.3 Requisitions

 The Buyer may not deliver any requisitions or enquiries on title.